Eligible essential public assets - DRFA

 • Is the damaged asset necessary and integral to the normal functioning of the community?

-• Does evidence clearly link the asset damage to the eligible disaster?
+• Does pre and post disaster condition evidence clearly link the asset damage to the eligible disaster?

 • In cases where a damaged asset that meets all of the above is covered by insurance (e.g. public infrastructure such as hospitals or schools), has insurance been sought?
-Does the submission exclude works and costs that are covered by insurance?
+Does the submission exclude costs that are covered by insurance?

 Eligible essential public assets